Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 * Does not have pages, uses a file system instead.
 * Currently we support access to the capability container and ndef record.
 * Select page 3 to access the capability container.
-* Select page 4 to acces the Ndef record.
+* Select page 4 to access the Ndef record.

 Identifying, Reading and Writing tags
 -------------------------------------